warncke/immutable-access-control/README.md

 is usually best to define all access control rules at the model level instead of at the module level.

+Access control rules for models can be specified by model, action, state, and scope.

+Actions include create, delete, list, read, update, chown (change ownership), and any custom actions defined on the model.

+States are defined by whether or not actions have been performed and correspond to `isProperties` (eg. isDeleted) on the model.
+When specifying rules the `is` should not be included and the state should be lower case.

+The scope of a rule can be `own` or `any`. `own` rules apply only to records owned by the session. `any` rules apply to all records no matter who owns them.

+#### Strict access control for models

+    accessControl.setRule(['all', 'model:0'])

+Immutable Access Control is permissive by default so access to all models must be denied for all roles in order to create a system where access is strictly controlled.

 #### Access control for deleted records

     accessControl.setRule(['foo', 'model:foo:read:deleted:own:1'])